FinTech as a financial term has got into the mainstream news and vocabulary in 2017, and it should come as no surprise.

-FinTech is a big deal which is why we’re going to cover what it is and why you should make some time for it in 2017.
+FinTech is a big deal which is why we’re going to cover what it is and why you should take some time for it in 2020 and beyond.

 So, What Exactly is FinTech?

-FinTech does not have a set in stone definition that everyone uses but in layman’s terms, it’s the utilisation of new and existing technology to optimise how cash is used and managed at both a business and individual level.
+FinTech does not have a set in the stone definition that everyone uses but in layman’s terms, it’s the utilization of new and existing technology to optimise how cash is used and managed at both a business and individual level.

-This isn’t something which has just recently crept up from the corporate giants in Silicon Valley, this is something we’re already taking part in via things like Bitcoin and Contactless Credit Cards.
+This isn’t something which has just recently crept up from the corporate giants in Silicon Valley, this is something we’re already taking part in via things like Bitcoin, Ripple and Contactless Credit Cards.

-The reason FinTech is only recently beginning to stir up conversation in normal everyday discussion is because we’re currently riding the early wave towards the boom of financial technology.
+The reason FinTech is only recently beginning to stir up the conversation in a normal everyday discussion is that we’re currently riding the early wave towards the boom of financial technology.